mapzy/docs/docs/embedding-options/advanced-styling.md

 # Advanced styling

-If your a bit familar with HTML and CSS, you can customize the look of your embedded map quite easily.
+If you're somewhat familar with HTML and CSS, you can customize the look of your embedded map quite easily.
 Remember that the iframe is just a HTML element, and can therefore also be styled as one.
 The basic idea is that you assign a class name to the iframe, and then reference that class name in your CSS code to apply different styles.

 Here, we assign the class name `mapzy-map` to the iframe.